massquantity/LibRecommender/examples/README.md

 + `feat_rating_example.py `
 + `feat_ranking_example.py`

 Actually, there exists a third model category in `LibRecommender`, which we call them `seq` models.
 These models typically leverage some sequence or graph information of users.
 This category includes `KnnEmbedding, RNN4Rec, YouTuBeMatch, YouTubeRanking, DIN`.
-As you can see, `seq` models overlaps with `pure` and `feat` models.
-So no need to worry, the APIs still remains the same, and you can just use the examples above.
+As you can see, `seq` models overlap with `pure` and `feat` models.
+But no need to worry, the APIs still remains the same, and you can just use the examples above.

 ## Feature Engineering

-#### `sparse` and `dense` features
+### `sparse` and `dense` features

 Sparse features are typically categorical features such as sex, location, year, etc. These features are projected into low dimension vectors by using an embedding layer, and this is by far the most common way of handling these kinds of features.